lexxiesia/xiv_triggernometry/README.md

 ## What's in it?
 Triggers within the repository are separated by content folders.
 Most stuff are enabled by default.
 Disable triggers that you don't want activated.
 That is all!

-If there're any problems or issues, hit me up on Discord.
+If there are any problems or issues, hit me up on Discord.